-- (1) Involuntary Termination means termination of employment by the Company without Cause (as defined in the Severance Policy or Change of Control Agreement) or resignation of employment by the named executive officer for Good Reason (as defined in the Severance Policy or Change of Control Agreement). - (2) The amount shown for the Cash Severance payment would be paid out in equal monthly installments over the Severance Period (18 months in the case of our Chief Executive Officer and our Chief Financial Officer or 12 months in the case of all other Covered Executives), except that the amount shown for Mr. Quinn represents payment of his salary for the full remaining period of his services agreement with the Company.
-The Unvested and Accelerated Share Based Awards amount represents the value of share-based awards (using the market value of LKQ common stock on the last trading day of 2019, \$35.70) that would continue to vest during the Severance Period (18 months in the case of our Chief Executive Officer and our Chief Financial Officer or 12 months in the case of all other Covered Executives). - (3) The amount shown for the Cash Severance payment represents the life insurance proceeds payable to the named executive officer's beneficiaries pursuant to company-provided life insurance coverage in the event of death.
-In the event of disability, Mr. Quinn would receive long-term disability payments equal to \$10,000 per month until he reached the age of 65 pursuant to employer-funded long-term disability insurance coverage; Mr. Franz would receive a long-term disability payment of €750,000 (in the event of a disability due to an accident) pursuant to employer-funded accident insurance coverage; and each of the other named executive officers would receive long-term disability payments equal to \$30,000 per month until he reached the age of 65 pursuant to employer-funded long-term disability insurance coverage. - (4) The amounts presented for the PSU-2s, which are scheduled to vest in 2021 upon achievement of the performance conditions outlined under the award agreements, are based on actual achievement. - (5) The payout amount under the Cash-Based Long Term Incentive in the event of an involuntary termination, a Change of Control, or an involuntary termination following a Change of Control is calculated based on the actual performance of the Company.
+- (1) Involuntary Termination means termination of employment by the Company without Cause (as defined in the Severance Policy or Change of Control Agreement) or resignation of employment by the named executive officer for Good Reason (as defined in the Severance Policy or Change of Control Agreement). - (2) The amount shown for the Cash Severance payment would be paid out in equal monthly installments over the Severance Period (18 months in the case of our Chief Executive Officer and our Chief Financial Officer or 12 months in the case of all other Covered Executives).
+The Unvested and Accelerated Share Based Awards amount represents the value of share-based awards (using the market value of LKQ common stock on the last trading day of 2020, \$35.24) that would continue to vest during the Severance Period (18 months in the case of our Chief Executive Officer and our Chief Financial Officer or 12 months in the case of all other Covered Executives).

+- (3) The amount shown for the Cash Severance payment represents the life insurance proceeds payable to the named executive officer's beneficiaries pursuant to company-provided life insurance coverage in the event of death.
+In the event of disability; Mr. Franz would receive a long-term disability payment of CHF750,000 (in the event of a disability due to an accident) pursuant to employer-funded accident insurance coverage; and each of the other named executive officers would receive long-term disability payments equal to \$30,000 per month until he reached the age of 65 pursuant to employer-funded long-term disability insurance coverage. - (4) The amounts presented for the PSU-2s, which are scheduled to vest in future years upon achievement of the performance conditions outlined under the award agreements, are based on actual achievement. - (5) The payout amount under the Cash-Based Long Term Incentive in the event of an involuntary termination, a Change of Control, or an involuntary termination following a Change of Control is calculated based on the actual performance of the Company.
 The payment amount in the event of death or disability is calculated assuming that the target performance metrics were met. - (6) Medical and Dental Benefits reflect the lump sum payment to each named executive officer in the event that the terms of the Company's Health Plans (as defined in the agreement) do not allow participation subsequent to a termination or Change of Control.
 In the event the Health Plans do allow participation, such benefits paid by the Company will be dependent on actual claims incurred due to the self-insured nature of the Company's plans.
 Medical and dental benefits are reduced to the extent that the individual becomes covered under a group health or dental plan providing comparable benefits. - (7) In addition to the benefits shown, each named executive officer is entitled to receive outplacement services at the expense of the Company.
 The amounts to be incurred by the Company for such services would be dependent on the terms and conditions of the services, which would be determined prior to the termination date or Change of Control date.